 - The tax rate is 9% for the foreign owner of a real estate holding company.

-There can be a lot of legal implications when you set up a representative office in Hungary.
+There can be a lot of legal implications when you set up a liaison office in Hungary.
 Contact our law firm in Hungary to obtain their legal services in this matter.
 They will provide you with legal assistance throughout the process.